 - network (Graph or subclass) The graph/network to plot. - nsize (float, array of float or string, optional (default: "total-degree")) Size of the nodes as a percentage of the canvas length.
-Otherwise, it can be a string that correlates the size to a node attribute among "in/out/total-degree", or "betweenness". - ncolor (float, array of floats or string, optional (default: 0.5)) Color of the nodes; if a float in [0, 1], position of the color in the current palette, otherwise a string that correlates the color to a node attribute among "in/out/total-degree", "betweenness" or "group". - nshape (char, array of chars, or groups, optional (default: "o")) Shape of the nodes (see Matplotlib markers).
-When using groups, they must be pairwise disjoint; markers will be selected iteratively from the matplotlib default markers.

-- nborder_color (char, float or array, optional (default: "k")) Color of the node's border using predefined Matplotlib colors). or floats in [0, 1] defining the position in the palette. - nborder_width (float or array of floats, optional (default: 0.5)) Width of the border in percent of canvas size. - esize (float, str, or array of floats, optional (default: 0.5)) Width of the edges in percent of canvas length.
+Otherwise, it can be a string that correlates the size to a node attribute among "in/out/total-degree", or "betweenness". - ncolor (float, array of floats or string, optional (default: 0.5)) Color of the nodes; if a float in [0, 1], position of the color in the current palette, otherwise a string that correlates the color to a node attribute or "in/out/total-degree", "betweenness" and "group".
+Default to red or one color per group in the graph if not specified. - nshape (char, array of chars, or groups, optional (default: "o")) Shape of the nodes (see Matplotlib markers).
+When using groups, they must be pairwise disjoint; markers will be selected iteratively from the matplotlib default markers. - nborder_color (char, float or array, optional (default: "k")) Color of the node's border using predefined Matplotlib colors). or floats in [0, 1] defining the position in the palette. - nborder_width (float or array of floats, optional (default: 0.5)) Width of the border in percent of canvas size. - esize (float, str, or array of floats, optional (default: 0.5)) Width of the edges in percent of canvas length.
 Available string values are "betweenness" and "weight". - ecolor (str, char, float or array, optional (default: "k")) Edge color.
-If ecolor="groups", edges color will depend on the source and target groups, i.e. only edges from and toward same groups will have the same color. - max_esize (float, optional (default: 5.))
-If a custom property is entered as esize, this normalizes the edge width between 0. and max_esize. - threshold (float, optional (default: 0.5)) Size under which edges are not plotted. - decimate_connections (int, optional (default: keep all connections)) Plot only one connection every decimate_connections.
-Use -1 to hide all edges. - spatial (bool, optional (default: True)) If True, use the neurons' positions to draw them. - restrict_sources (str, group, or list, optional (default: all)) Only draw edges starting from a restricted set of source nodes. - restrict_targets (str, group, or list, optional (default: all)) Only draw edges ending on a restricted set of target nodes. - restrict_nodes (str, group, or list, optional (default: plot all nodes)) Only draw a subset of nodes. - restrict_edges (list of edges, optional (default: all)) Only draw a subset of edges. - show_environment (bool, optional (default: True)) Plot the environment if the graph is spatial. - fast (bool, optional (default: False)) Use a faster algorithm to plot the edges.
-This method leads to less pretty plots and zooming on the graph will make the edges start or ending in places that will differ more or less strongly from the actual node positions. - size (tuple of ints, optional (default: (600, 600))) (width, height) tuple for the canvas size (in px). - dpi (int, optional (default: 75)) Resolution (dot per inch). - colorbar (bool, optional (default: False)) Whether to display a colorbar for the node colors or not. - axis (matplotlib axis, optional (default: create new axis)) Axis on which the network will be plotted. - layout (str, optional (default: library-dependent or spatial positions)) Name of a standard layout to structure the network.
+If ecolor="groups", edges color will depend on the source and target groups, i.e. only edges from and toward same groups will have the same color. - threshold (float, optional (default: 0.5)) Size under which edges are not plotted. - decimate_connections (int, optional (default: keep all connections)) Plot only one connection every decimate_connections.
+Use -1 to hide all edges. - spatial (bool, optional (default: True)) If True, use the neurons' positions to draw them. - restrict_sources (str, group, or list, optional (default: all)) Only draw edges starting from a restricted set of source nodes. - restrict_targets (str, group, or list, optional (default: all)) Only draw edges ending on a restricted set of target nodes. - restrict_nodes (str, group, or list, optional (default: plot all nodes)) Only draw a subset of nodes. - restrict edges (list of edges, optional (default: all)) Only draw a subset of edges. - show_environment (bool, optional (default: True)) Plot the environment if the graph is spatial. - size (tuple of ints, optional (default: (600, 600))) (width, height) tuple for the canvas size (in px). - dpi (int, optional (default: 75)) Resolution (dot per inch).

+- colorbar (bool, optional (default: False)) Whether to display a colorbar for the node colors or not. - axis (matplotlib axis, optional (default: create new axis)) Axis on which the network will be plotted. - layout (str, optional (default: library-dependent or spatial positions)) Name of a standard layout to structure the network.
 Available layouts are: "circular", "spring-block", "random".
-If no layout is provided and the network is spatial, then node positions will be used by default. - show (bool, optional (default: True)) Display the plot immediately. - kwargs (dict) Optional keyword arguments including node_cmap to set the nodes colormap (default is "magma" for continuous variables and "Set1" for groups) and the boolean simple_nodes to make node plotting faster.
+If no layout is provided and the network is spatial, then node positions will be used by default. - show (bool, optional (default: True)) Display the plot immediately. - kwargs (dict) Optional keyword arguments.